What can you do with a Master’s in Organizational Leadership?

 - Presenting findings and gathered data to a company’s management team

-Earning a MAOL can be especially helpful if you’re currently serving in, or are seeking a career in, the military.
-As an added benefit, at University of Massachusetts Global, those with an E7 rank or above could earn a degree in as little as seven classes thanks to generous transfer policies.
+Earning an MAOL can be especially helpful if you’re currently serving in or are beginning a career in the military.
+As an added benefit, at UMass Global, those with an E7 rank or above could earn a degree in as little as seven classes thanks to generous transfer policies.

 Enlisted personnel duties:

 - Engaging in military operations, disaster relief and training, or combat